purplesectools/DeepProbe/README.md

 # DeepProbe
 ### Automated Memory Forensics with AI-Assisted Memory Forensics and Attack Chain Analysis

-> **Turn a raw memory dump into a complete attack story — in minutes, not days.**
+> **Turn a raw memory dump into a complete attack story, in minutes, not days.**

 DeepProbe is an open-source memory forensics platform built on [Volatility 3](https://github.com/volatilityfoundation/volatility3).
-It automates the most demanding parts of incident response: running plugins, correlating findings across layers, reconstructing attack chains, and generating evidence-bound AI explanations — all through a clean browser UI.
+It automates the most demanding parts of incident response: running plugins, correlating findings across layers, reconstructing attack chains, and generating evidence-bound AI explanations; all through a clean browser UI.
 Designed for DFIR analysts, threat hunters, and security engineers.

 ---